shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/stencil.md

         <b>Stencil works everywhere! </b>
         <br/>
         <ul>
-            <li>it uses a dynamic loader to load the missing polyfills on browsers that need it.</li>
+            <li>it uses a dynamic polyfill loader to load the missing polyfills only when necessary.</li>
         </ul>
     </aside>
 </section>